 The Land of Wise Men.

-But now, even these strangers have become friends, and some of them, are now enemies of mine.
-But as said by Rudyard Kipling, ‘Don’t give way to hating,’ I don’t care now if I am favorite of anyone or beloved of my friend circle.
+But now, even these strangers have become my friends, and some of them, are now enemies of mine.
+But as said by Rudyard Kipling, ‘Don’t give way to hating,’ I don’t care now if I am favorite of anyone or beloved to my friend circle.
 I adore the way this world is.

-Everyone is working hard, and believe me even if they pretend that they don’t like the things they are doing, they are enjoying them.
+Everyone is working hard, and believe me even if they pretend that they don’t like the things they are doing, deep down they are enjoying them.
 A man doing something in a group is enjoying it with his mates and someone doing it alone is enjoying his own company.

 My grandfather once told me a story about his journey to the land of wise men.
 He said he had heard about it from his father that this land is but the paradise on the earth.
 Beautiful, green, windy, and filled with laughs and joy.